BlackArch/blackarch/README.md

 $ pacman -S blackarch-analysis
 ```

-To learn more about what the groups and each included tool visit http://www.blackarch.org/packages.html
+To learn more about the groups and each included tool visit http://www.blackarch.org/packages.html